tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-app.md

 ## Summary

-You should now have Snowflake Resource Optimization: Setup & Configuration within your Retool instance! 🥳
+You should now have Snowflake Setup & Configuration Optimization within your Retool instance! 🥳

 **Next steps:** You can choose to extend or adjust this app in any way.